schoolofdevops/kubernetes-labguide/chapters/kubernetes-dynamic-storage-provisioning.md

 ```

 This will create all the objects required to setup a nfs provisioner.
+At this time, you should also see **storageclass** created for nfs on your monitoring screen.
 It would be launched with  Statefulsets.
 [Read the official documentation on Statefulsets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to understand how its differnt than deployments.

 ```
 kubectl get storageclass
 kubectl get pods
-kubectl logs -f nfs-provisioner-0
+kubectl logs -f nfs-provisioner-0 -n storage

 ```